haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 ## Lvl03:

-Sometimes the input to the application is passed via URL, we have to identify the parameters which are used in the JavaScript source code (static analysis).
+Sometimes the input to the application is passed via URL, we have to identify the parameters which are used in the JavaScript source code(static analysis).

 {% include figure.html file="/assets/lvl3.png" alt="/assets/lvl3.png" max-width="500px" number="4" caption="Level 03." %}

 `$('#hmmm').append("<li ${_text}>Hello world!</li>");`

-this line is vulnerable, again HTML attribute context but we can't use any of interesting characters because of filtering:
+the above line is vulnerable to XSS, again the `HTML attribute context` but we can't use any of interesting characters because of filtering:

 ```javascript
 function escapeOutput(toOutput){